adamhu714/rssagg/README.md

 If you're using a local Postgres database, ensure you append your database url with `?sslmode=disable`.

 ### Building the Application
-From the root directory, use the Go command-line tool to build the executable:
+From the root directory, use the Go command-line tool to build the executable:<br>
 ```bash
 go build -o rssagg
 ```